-While I truely believe that the TMCH is a great service, it will be most interesting to your SMB and corporate customers.
+While I truly believe that the TMCH is a great service, it will be most interesting to your SMB and corporate customers.
 The potential customer base is huge, it’s not only the handful of globally known brands.
 In the US alone, there are currently over 1.8 million registered trademarks, with over 400,000 new filings in 2012.
 Germany has close to 800,000 registered marks, and the World Intellectual Property Organization (WIPO) reports a total number of over 3 million internationally valid trademarks.

-This is large base of potential customers, and if you have any business customers, it is very likely at least some of them will have a trademark.
+This is a large base of potential customers, and if you have any business customers, it is very likely at least some of them will have a trademark.
 You don’t want to send those high-value customers somewhere else.

 So the TMCH is a great service that has a lot of value for what trademark owners usually consider a discount price – expect the TMCH charge from us to be at around $200 per year.
 The one drawback is – most businesses are not aware yet that new TLDs and the TMCH are coming.
-You will need to tell them about it, and we recommend to start doing that rather now to give your customers plenty of time to make up their minds.
+You will need to tell them about it, and we recommend starting doing that rather now to give your customers plenty of time to make up their minds.